-100%This is a well-crafted skill description that excels across all dimensions.
-It provides specific capabilities, explicit trigger phrases users would naturally say, clear guidance on both what the skill does and when to use it, and occupies a distinct niche in the monitoring/observability space.
+This is a well-crafted skill description that excels across all dimensions.
+It provides specific capabilities (monitoring stack deployment, configuration generation), explicit trigger phrases that match natural user language, and clear tool-specific terminology that distinguishes it from other skills.
 The description uses proper third-person voice throughout.

 | Dimension | Reasoning | Score |